james-alex/nonce/README.md

 // Generate a string using a seed. print(Nonce.generate(seed: DateTime.now().millisecondsSinceEpoch));

-// Generare a nonce using a secure [Random]. print(Nonce.generate(secure: true));
+// Generate a nonce using a secure [Random]. print(Nonce.generate(secure: true));
 ```